preesm/preesm.github.io/_tutos/13-apollo.md

 ```cmake
 set(USEAPOLLO 1)
 ```
-If set, this variable enables APOLLO compilation.
+If set to 1, this variable enables APOLLO compilation.
 Consequently, if you do not wish to use APOLLO, you should either comment that line or set it to 0.

 2. Just after the creation of the project, add the following lines:

 ```cmake
 project(Main)